 - Select the point cloud.
 Supported point cloud file formats are .las and .laz.

-- Set a coordinate system or units because .las/.laz don’t carry a coordinate system like GeoTIFF files do.
+- Set a coordinate system or units because .las/.laz files do not carry a coordinate system like GeoTIFF files do.

-- Decide to favor high points (top of canopy) or low points (bare-earth).
-Or you can select the available classes (if available) before starting the conversion.
+- Decide to favor high points (top of canopy) or low points (bare-earth), or select the available classes (if available) before starting the conversion.

 Add a point cloud file